Norserium/gulp-boilerplate/README.md

 npm run start
 ```

-Server will run on [localhost:3000](localhost:3000).
-To build your project for the production you need to build project by the following command.
+Server will run on [localhost:3000](http://localhost:3000).
+To build your project for the production you need to run the following command.
 ```
 npm run build
 ```